arunarjunakani/RiddleSolver/README.md

 # RiddleSolver

 This program implements an algorithm that can solve grid puzzles.
-Currently solves "Einstein's Riddle".
+Currently can solve most grid puzzles.